xnau/pardibee/readme.txt

 == Changelog ==

+= 2.7.1 =
+* fixed issue with skipped validation in form submissions
+* fixed php TypeError error on new install

 = 2.7 =
 * improved UI for CSV imports
 * background CSV import now has a realtime import status display